 All high school students will receive reading instruction in a core English/Language Arts class which utilizes materials designed to ensure college and career readiness for all students.

-The educational instruction is based on Florida Language Arts Standards.
 Students needing additional reading support as indicated by state assessments and other measures will be provided with additional reading instruction through advanced and intensive reading classes.

-The Florida Standards and the Next Generation Sunshine State Standards are the basis for all curriculum, instruction, and evaluation of student performance in Levy County as required by section 1003.41.
-Demonstration of mastery shall be documented through the report card, Florida Standards Assessment, and End-of-Course exams.
+The Florida Standards, State Academic Standards, or B.E.S.T.
+Standards are the basis for all curriculum, instruction, and evaluation of student performance in Levy County as required by section 1003.41.
+Demonstration of mastery shall be documented through the report card, and state testing/progress monitoring.
 Because of the diversity in enrollments of high schools in Levy County, it shall be the responsibility of each principal to develop their curriculum within the minimal guidelines listed below.
 However, students shall not be enrolled in any Level I courses unless the student's assessment indicates that a more rigorous course of study would be inappropriate, in which case, a written assessment of the need must be included in the student's Individual Education Plan (IEP) or student support plan signed by the principal, the school counselor, and the parent or guardian or the student if he/she is 18 years old or older.
 Credit may be awarded for level 1 Courses that have been successfully completed prior to the 2013-14 school year.
 All master schedules shall be submitted to and approved by the Superintendent based upon deadliness set by his office.

-Course selections shall be derived from the approved listing of courses adopted by district as listed in the Florida Department of Education Course Code Directory.
+Course selections shall be derived from the approved listing of courses adopted by the district as listed in the Florida Department of Education Course Code Directory.
 Courses shall be selected which allow the students to meet graduation requirements in a timely manner.